mui/material-ui/docs/data/material/customization/theming/theming.md

 Think of creating a theme as a two-step composition process: first, you define the basic design options; then, you'll use these design options to compose other options.

+**WARNING**: `theme.vars` is a private object used for CSS variables support.
+Please use another name for a custom object.

 ### `responsiveFontSizes(theme, options) => theme`

 Generate responsive typography settings based on the options received.